The sun was rising over the horizon as I flipped the switch for the kettle.

-Unzipping a backpack, I put in a couple of mangoes, some strawberries and two apricot danishes along with a drink of apple and forest fruits.
+Unzipping my backpack, I popped in a couple of mangoes, some strawberries and (for a holiday treat) two apricot danish pastries and fruit juice.

-Downing cups of tea, we slipped on lifejackets, hats, and with sunnies atop, headed out the door to grab our paddles from under the house.
+Downing cups of tea, we slipped on life-jackets, hats, and with sunnies atop, headed out to grab our paddles from under the house.

 We were going kayaking in the mangroves.

-The water across the Bay off Brisbane was like a mill pond.
+The water across Moreton Bay (off Brisbane, Queensland) was like a mill pond.

 The air was still.

-Just the sound of crabs clicking in the mangrove mud as we untied the mooring ropes to our kayaks and pushed off.
+Just the sound of crabs clicking in the mangrove mud as we untied our mooring ropes and pushed off in our kayaks.

-Sloosh… slosh… sloosh… slosh the paddles cyclically flowed through the glassy water down along one side, flicking droplets off as it circled up, then around and down flowing through the water along the other side – gently propelling the bow of our kayaks through the incoming tidal flow.
+Sloooosh… slosh… sloooosh… slosh… the paddles cyclically flowed through the glassy water flicking droplets off at the top as they circled up, around, and down – gently propelling the bow of our kayaks through the incoming tidal flow.

 Most people think of heading to expansive white sandy beaches for their Australia holiday getaway…

-Mangroves are full of arboreal sculptural delights, which many birds and of course sea-life calls home.
+Mangroves are full of arboreal sculptural delights, which birds and sea-life call home.

-Meandering through the waterways around Morteon Bay there is no greater thrill than seeing wildlife in its native habitat.
+Meandering through the waterways around Morteon Bay there is no greater thrill than spotting wildlife in its native habitat.

-It still takes my breath away every-time I see a turtle!
+It takes my breath away every-time I see a turtle!

-All but one of the seven turtle species in the world are to be found in Moreton Bay.
+All but one of the seven turtle species in the world can be found in Moreton Bay.
 Five of which are year round residents – You can therefore (fleetingly) see:

 - green turtles